isomerpages/nparks-gardening/page-index/horticulture-techniques/_posts/2023-09-25-post-Soil Amendments.md

 	<li><input type="checkbox" id="accordion4">
 		<label for="accordion4">Burnt Rice Husks</label><div>
 		<img title="Burnt rice husks ground down to be used as a soil amendment.
 Photo by Victoria Lim" src="/images/Horti%20techniques/rice%20husk_victorialim.jpg">
 		<p><b>Burnt rice husks</b> are made from the husks of harvested rice, and then burnt until they are fine and powdery.
 They are a very light and well-draining material to mix into soil.
-They do however degrade rather quickly, and will need regular replacement. </p>
+They do however degrade rather quickly, and will need regular replacement.
+Poor quality burnt rice husks may have oil coating it, and will need to be washed before use.</p>
 	</div></li>
 </ul>
 <br>